System Image Recovery vs. System Restore in Windows 11/10/8/7 - Qiling

 Guide: How to Turn on System Restore in Windows 10

-The System Restore, however, can be set to be automatically activated in Windows 10.
-The whole process of setting up the System Restore feature can be faster and simpler than creating a system image backup.
+In Windows 10, System Restore can be set to automatically activate, making the process faster and simpler than creating a system image backup.

 Step 1.
 Right-click on This PC in Windows 10 and choose "Properties".